cangozpi/Direct-Feedback-Alignment/README.md

 ---

-## Running Code:
+## Configure & Run Code:

-Check out _config.yaml_ file for controlling hyperparameters and regularizations used.
+**Important:** Check out _config.yaml_ file for configuring the hyperparameters and the regularizations used.

 - After setting parameters in _config.yaml_ then run the code by:
   ```bash